Prohibition: Sri Lanka

 In 1955 Sri Lanka passed a law prohibiting adult women from buying alcohol.
 In January 2018, Finance Minister Mangala Samaraweera announced that the law would be amended, allowing women to legally consume alcohol and work in venues that sell alcohol.
 The legalization was overruled by President Maithripala Sirisena several days later.

 West Asia

 Iran

 Since the 1979 Islamic Revolution, Muslims are banned from selling and drinking alcohol but some people trade and sell it illegally.
 Home production by religious minorities (Zoroastrians, Jews, and Christians) is legal.

 Kuwait

-The consumption, importation and brewing of, and trafficking in liquor is strictly against the law.
+The consumption, importation and brewing of, and trafficking in liquor is strictly against the law in Kuwait.

 Saudi Arabia

-The sale, consumption, importation and brewing of, and trafficking in liquor is strictly against the law.
+The sale, consumption, importation and brewing of, and trafficking in liquor is strictly against the law in Saudi Arabia.